elifilkegokce/elifilkegokce.github.io/_posts/2019-11-12-dirichlet-distribution.md

 | =====
 |                | **500** | **1.000** | | | **550** | **1.00**  | | | **480** | **1.00**  |

-In that case, we need a generalized model, which considers all possible call reasons.
+In that case, we need a generalized model, which provides the probability of all possible probability values of $P$ for a given set of call topics.

 > Dirichlet distribution is the multivariate generalization of the
 >[Beta Distribution](https://elifilkegokce.github.io/beta-distribution/)!